Linda Dorcena Forry: Personal

-Dorcena Forry is married to Bill Forry, managing editor of the Reporter Newspapers in Boston.
+Dorcena Forry is married to Bill Forry, editor and publisher of the Dorchester Reporter.
 The couple live in Lower Mills, Dorchester and have four children: John, Conor, Madeline and Norah.
 Three of her children were born during her tenure in the House of Representatives.

+Her brother, Will Dorcena, ran unsuccessfully for an at-large seat on the Boston City Council in 2011.
+He also was a candidate in the 2013 Boston mayoral election, but was denied ballot access due to submitting an insufficient number of valid petition signatures.